 But it’s vital to content optimization success.
 Basically, you’ll find it far harder to rank content without a solid understanding of your audience.

-Think of it like buying somebody a gift.
+Think of it as buying somebody a gift.

 Isn’t it far easier to purchase a present for someone you know already?
 You understand what they like, dislike, and are interested in.
 You can choose an appropriate gift as a result.